jinghzhu/TravelGo/README.md

 # Introduction of TravelGo

 TravelGo is a mini project about travel itinerary management.
-It is developed in IBM Hackademy Shanghai Event which requires each team to decide what they would do.
 My team (1 designer + 6 developers) finished TravelGo in 2 days.

-In this mini project, I, [Jing Hua Zhu](https://github.com/jinghzhu), contributed the whole idea of what we could do, how to implement them and why we should make it happen.
-Besides, I also designed the main features and coperated with designer to go through the wirdframe.
-In the development part, I was responsible for the landing page with and backend logic.

 ## Features